FarronF/limerick-council-meetings/meetings/2024/11/25-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 29th October 2024.md

 Members so the suggestion was that the Elected Members were to blame for the closure,

 which he believed was very unfair on Members.
-He stated that both Council Management--- **2**
+He stated that both Council Management
+---
+**2**

 and the Mayor had a role to play in the process and he believed it was unfair that the Elected